wp-plugins/ical-events/readme.txt

 A plugin for getting and displaying upcoming events from a shared calendar.

 This plugin uses <a href="http://cvs.sourceforge.net/viewcvs.py/webcalendar/webcalendar/import_ical.php?rev=HEAD">import_ical.php</a> from the <a href="http://sourceforge.net/projects/webcalendar/">WebCalendar</a> project.
+A slightly modified version of their parser is provided with this plugin.

 == Installation ==